TrelisResearch/BASIC-inference/basic-postgres-rag/README.md

 A minimal demo showing how to use Postgres for vector search using pgvector (dense) and pg_bestmatch (sparse/BM25).

+>[!WARNING]
+>This is not functioning and needs review for pgvecto.rs to work.

 ## ADVANCED Version Features

 > [!TIP]